Oct 07, 2024

 Do you have a bookshelf to the ceiling packed with cookbooks, years worth of subscriptions to a half-dozen food magazines, a roster of 25 food blogs you follow obsessively and a binder full of grandma’s recipes?

 If you actually want to use all these sources, the search is chaotic.
-Yes, Pinterest is great for websites, but what about the other sources?
+Yes, Pinterest boards are great for websites, but what about the other sources?
 Post-it flags in cookbooks and magazines go missing, precious hand-written cards get lost or covered in sauce, and e-magazines don’t have an option to save or download single recipes for later use.

 Wouldn’t you love to have all the recipes you want to make this week (or ever) in one, searchable location, accessible from your computer, tablet or phone?
 I realized I sound like a scary-smile infomercialbot, but guys, I am seriously excited to share this with you.
 BECAUSE I HACKED A SYSTEM.
 And it is so awesome.